Sorokin_Islanders_plays-puck

 "He looked really good and he seemed to feel pretty comfortable.
 I am very happy to see him on the ice."

-Sorokin was not limited Thursday, staying on the ice for the entire time.
+Sorokin was not limited on Thursday, staying on the ice for the entire time.

 "He was great today," Islanders defenseman Alexander Romanov said.
 "We just did breakaways.
 He stopped, probably, everything there, so he's in shape.
 He worked out so hard all summer.
 He was training twice a day.
 He's done everything to be with us already."

-Islanders general manager Lou Lamoriello originally predicted that Sorokin would miss only the first few days of training camp, if that, and that the upper-body injury wouldn't affect his status for the regular season.
-If Sorokin is not ready for opening night, Semyon Varlamov likely will start against Utah with Marcus Hogberg as the backup.
+Islanders general manager Lou Lamoriello originally predicted that Sorokin would miss only the first few days of training camp, if that, and that the injury wouldn't affect his status for the regular season.
+If Sorokin is not ready for opening night, though, Semyon Varlamov will likely start against Utah with Marcus Hogberg as the backup.

-Sorokin is coming off his worst statistical season, going 25-19-12 with a 3.01 goals-against average, .908 save percentage and two shutouts in 56 games and losing the No. 1 job to Varlamov down the stretch.
-He started Game 3 of the Eastern Conference First Round and was pulled from a 3-2 loss to the Carolina Hurricanes after allowing three goals on 14 shots.
+Sorokin is coming off his worst statistical season, going 25-19-12 with a 3.01 goals-against average, .908 save percentage and two shutouts in 56 games.
+He lost the No. 1 job to Varlamov down the stretch, and in his first start of the Stanley Cup Playoffs, Game 3 of the Eastern Conference First Round, he was pulled after allowing three goals on 14 shots to the Carolina Hurricanes in a 3-2 loss.

 New York lost the best-of-7 series in five games.